OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 ``...component_name.var_name``

-but when it is in a container, it can be accessed as:
+but when it is in a container it can be accessed as:

 ``...component_name.container_name(.subcontainer_name.etc).var_name``